randy-rebucas/lingkod-ph/docs/comprehensive-role-documentation.md

 ## Overview

-**Lingkod PH** (also known as **LocalPro**) is a comprehensive service marketplace platform that connects clients with trusted local service providers in the Philippines.
+**LocalPro** is a comprehensive service marketplace platform that connects clients with trusted local service providers in the Philippines.
 The platform supports five distinct user roles, each designed for specific use cases and business needs.

 ### Platform Architecture
 - **Framework**: Next.js 15.3.3 with TypeScript